How to Make a Duplicate Page in Webflow: Step-by-Step Guide 2026

 Want to test different versions of a landing page?
 Duplicating the original page makes it easy to make changes while keeping a fallback version.
 It’s also a great strategy for creating internal templates for future use.

-How to Duplicating a Pages in Webflow
+How to Duplicate a Static Page in Webflow?

 Duplicating static pages in Webflow is simple and takes only a few seconds.
 Here’s how to do it: